 If your monthly debts feel overwhelming and it seems as if you have no standard of living, you may qualify for Chapter 7 bankruptcy.
 Filing for bankruptcy erases many of your monthly debts and can give you a little more financial breathing room.
+You may also consider Chapter 11 bankruptcy.

 However, filing for Chapter 7 does come with numerous repercussions.
 If you’re considering filing for bankruptcy, here’s what you need to know.